1e14/1e14/modules/core/README.md

 "River Core" is a minimal set of functions for building *computational graphs*.

+---

+"River" is a family of libraries for building *computational graphs*, that are *massively distributed*, *fault-tolerant*, extendable, and easy to use.

+---

 Computational graphs, in essence, are networks of *functions*.
 But unlike common functions, River nodes receive their inputs and emit their outputs independently from one another, and instead of *parameters*, values get